-Regardless of HSE led or private led assessment, the duration of each assessment will depend on various factors such as the complexity of the presenting needs of the individual and whether the assessment requires multi-disciplinary input or single discipline input.
+Duration of each assessment will depend on various factors such as the complexity of the presenting needs of the individual and whether the assessment requires multi-disciplinary input or single discipline input.
 However, assessments that require diagnostic assessment for ASD may take up to 36 hours and as reported in the most recent Quarterly Report, 43% (609) of AONs completed in Q1 indicated Autism Spectrum Disorder as the category of disability.
-It should also be noted that for both HSE led and private led assessments, the HSE holds responsibility for AON processing.
-Therefore, data is not collated on Assessment of Need duration to complete at the level requested.